finos/rune-dsl/documentation/documentation.rst

     condition BasketPercentage: <"FpML specifies basketPercentage as a RestrictedPercentage type, meaning that the value needs to be comprised between 0 and 1.">
        if basketPercentage exists
        then basketPercentage >= 0.0 and basketPercentage <= 1.0

+.. note:: Conditions are included in the definition of the data type that they are associated to, so they are "aware" of the context of that data type.
+This is why attributes of that data type can be directly used to express the validation logic, without the need to refer to the type itself.

 Choice Rule
 ^^^^^^^^^^^